kumapogh/2024_4project/README.md

 # 2024_4project
-for proctice,  2nd grade of university
+for practice,  2nd grade of university